-Sykes Cottages Group is committed to making a positive impact on the community and planet.
-Initial steps in this regard are underway and Sykes Cottages Group is now a founding member of Cheshire for Good and whose purpose is to help businesses in Cheshire create a cleaner, greener and fairer future for all.
+The Forge Holiday Group is committed to making a positive impact on the community and planet.
+Initial steps in this regard are underway and Forge Holiday Group is now a founding member of Cheshire for Good, whose purpose is to help businesses in Cheshire create a cleaner, greener and fairer future for all.

-Sykes Cottages Group aim for financial year 2022 is to become B-Corp accredited Company.
+The Forge Holiday Group are currently in the certification process for B-Corp accreditation.
 Certified B Corporations are businesses that meet the highest standards of verified social and environmental performance, public transparency, and legal accountability to balance profit and purpose.
 B Corps are accelerating a global culture shift to redefine success in business and build a more inclusive and sustainable economy.